distri/postmaster/main.coffee.md

 Postmaster allows a child window that was opened from a parent window to receive method calls from the parent window through the postMessage events.

+Figure out who we should be listening to.

+    dominant = opener or ((parent != window) and parent) or undefined

 Bind postMessage events to methods.

     module.exports = (I={}, self={}) ->
       # Only listening to messages from `opener`
       addEventListener "message", (event) ->
-        if event.source is opener or event.source is parent {method, params, id} = event.data
+        if event.source is dominant
+          {method, params, id} = event.data

           try